 Another issue that’s important for SARAT in the protection of archaeological assets is their legal collection by private individuals and organisations.

-During these gatherings, practical and consensus-based ways will be sought firstly to increase the beneficial impact that archaeological assets have on local communities’ lives and secondly to integrate cultural properties more effectively into local economic and social structures.
+During these gatherings, practical and consensus-based ways sought firstly to increase the beneficial impact that archaeological assets have on local communities’ lives and secondly to integrate cultural properties more effectively into local economic and social structures.